 Low lighting – I keep the theme of low lighting going!
 I really can’t stand overhead lighting, especially once I’m in a more relaxed, sleepy state.
 I bought these LED dimmable string lights and these little decorating hooks and hung them up around my bed and then wrapped them around my lamp base, which turned out so pretty!
 It’s a bit hard to see but here’s a pic:

 Journaling/Goals check-in – I think it’s so important to check in with yourself on a daily basis.
-I will usually journal if I’m feeling conflicted about something, or I’ll fill out one of the worksheets from my law of attraction guide, or I’ll simply write a few notes down in my planner.
+I will usually journal if I’m feeling conflicted about something, or I’ll fill out one of the worksheets from the law of attraction guide & worksheet bundle Anything Can Be, or I’ll simply write a few notes down in my planner.
 When things are written down, it helps us to feel like things are sorted out so we can go to sleep peacefully.

 Reading – I love to read a few pages every night out of an inspirational book.
 I feel like books that help us grow are so beneficial and to me they’re like air, but reading books of any kind have proven benefits of relaxation.
 A few really good books I’ve recently read are Goddesses Never Age | You Can Heal Your Life | and The Big Leap: Conquer Your Hidden Fear and Take Life to the Next Level.